 More than half of everything sold on Amazon originates from independent sellers using this platform.

 Referred to as the third party seller model, if you’re a 3P seller (after paying a fee), you’re responsible for creating a product listing, setting up your own Amazon storefront and effectively becoming the retailer.
 Your business is managed through a portal called Seller Central.

 - Is open to anyone

-- Sell directly to Amazon’s customers
+- Sells directly to Amazon’s customers

-- Control your own pricing structure
+- You control your own pricing structure

 - Ship products yourself or use Fulfillment by Amazon (FBA)